cychenyin/windmill/docs/migration.rst

   This means that the old ``threadpool`` options are no longer valid.
   See :ref:`scheduler-config` on how to configure executors.
 * The trigger-specific scheduling methods have been removed entirely from the scheduler.
-  Use the generic :meth:`~apscheduler.schedulers.base.BaseScheduler.add_job` method or the :meth:`~apscheduler.schedulers.base.BaseScheduler.scheduled_job` decorator instead.
+  Use the generic :meth:`~windmill.schedulers.base.BaseScheduler.add_job` method or the :meth:`~windmill.schedulers.base.BaseScheduler.scheduled_job` decorator instead.
   The signatures of these methods were changed significantly.
-* The ``shutdown_threadpool`` and ``close_jobstores`` options have been removed from the :meth:`~apscheduler.schedulers.base.BaseScheduler.shutdown` method.
+* The ``shutdown_threadpool`` and ``close_jobstores`` options have been removed from the :meth:`~windmill.schedulers.base.BaseScheduler.shutdown` method.
   Executors and job stores are now always shut down on scheduler shutdown.
-* :meth:`~apscheduler.scheduler.Scheduler.unschedule_job` and :meth:`~apscheduler.scheduler.Scheduler.unschedule_func`
+* :meth:`~windmill.scheduler.Scheduler.unschedule_job` and :meth:`~windmill.scheduler.Scheduler.unschedule_func`
-  have been replaced by :meth:`~apscheduler.schedulers.base.BaseScheduler.remove_job`.
+  have been replaced by :meth:`~windmill.schedulers.base.BaseScheduler.remove_job`.
-  You can also unschedule a job by using the job handle returned from :meth:`~apscheduler.schedulers.base.BaseScheduler.add_job`.
+  You can also unschedule a job by using the job handle returned from :meth:`~windmill.schedulers.base.BaseScheduler.add_job`.

 Job store changes
 -----------------

 The job store system was completely overhauled for both efficiency and forwards compatibility.
 Unfortunately, this means that the old data is not compatible with the new job stores.
-If you need to migrate existing data from APScheduler 2.x to 3.x, contact the APScheduler author.
+If you need to migrate existing data from hoi 2.x to 3.x, contact the hoi author.

 The Shelve job store had to be dropped because it could not support the new job store design.
 Use SQLAlchemyJobStore with SQLite instead.